-Python Joins: Guide to Learn Different Join Methods in Pandas
+Python Joins: A Guide to Merge Pandas and Learn Different Join Methods

-“I have two different tables in join Python but I’m not sure how to join them.
+“I have two different tables in join Python, but I’m not sure how to join them.
 What criteria should I consider?
-What are the different ways I can join these tables?”
+What are the different ways I can join these tables using merge pandas dataframes?”

-Sound familiar?
-I have come across this question plenty of times on online discussion forums.
+Does this sound familiar?
+I have encountered this question plenty of times on online discussion forums.
 Working with one table is fairly straightforward, but things become challenging when we have data spread across two or more tables.
-We can use different programming languages to work with tables, but today we will be focussing on python.
+We can use different programming languages to work with tables, but today, we will focus on Python.

-Python programming already has functions for basic tasks like python string joins and concatenating lists, but it becomes much easier if we use packages to perform tasks.
-One such package is the pandas library.
-It is a package that one must have heard of if you are learning python programming or working on machine learning projects.
+Python programming already has functions for basic tasks like string joins and concatenating lists, but performing these tasks becomes much easier if we use packages.
+One such package is the pandas library, which you must have heard of if you are learning Python programming or working on machine learning projects.

 This is where the concept of Joins comes in.
 I cannot emphasize the number of times I have used these Joins in Pandas!
 They’ve come in especially handy during data science hackathons when I needed to join multiple tables quickly.
 This article will mainly introduce you to the different types of joins in pandas and how to use them.
 It will also tell you how to deal with redundancy or duplicate values in the resulting dataframes.